ZahraAhmed1/Fundemental-Project/README.md

 <img width="900" alt="2021-06-28 (13)" src="https://user-images.githubusercontent.com/84967213/123588713-192da500-d7e0-11eb-97af-a33d335eb5da.png">

-## Future improvements
+## Future Improvements

 This is a very basic web application but as I advance in my DevOps studies I can create a more advanced version.
 One of the things will be to add a captcha to log in so bots cant get into and flood the database.
 Another thing will be to advance each CRUD layer and the html files.